Bucks vs. Pacers Player Props Betting Odds

 |3PM

+- Haliburton has dished out 12.6 assists per game, which is 0.9 less than Wednesday's over/under.

-- Haliburton has knocked down 3.6 three-pointers per game, which is more than his over/under on Monday (3.5).
+- Haliburton has knocked down 3.5 three-pointers per game, the same as his over/under on Wednesday.

 Check out all the prop bet options FanDuel has to offer!